synadia-io/connector-intro-series/README.md

 This command:
 - Creates a context named "NGS-Default-CLI"
-- Configures it to use the NGS global server
+- Configures it to use Synadia Cloud global server
 - Points to your credentials file
 - Selects it as the current context